 What Other Guidance is Available?

 In addition to the referenced enclosures on the title page of this document, other resources are available.
-The full text of the ATR and QM Regulation, along with the revisions to the final rule, can be found at http://www.consumerfinance.gov/regulations/ability-to-repay-and-qualified-mortgage-standards-under-the-truth-in-lending-act-regulation-z/ (opens new window)
+The full text of the ATR and QM Regulation, along with the revisions to the final rule, can be found at (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 Another CFPB resource that can help you understand the rule is: